When is the best time to see the northern lights?

 What is the chances to see and Aurora?

 Abisko National Park is considered to be one of the best places to see northern lights in the world.
 The reason is that Abisko is placed in a dry micro-climate just underneath the aurora oval.
 We can never leave any guarantee that you will see the northern lights but we can guarantee that we will do all we can for you to succeed.
-During the past six years all our multiday groups (3 or more nights) have seen the northern lights in a nice way and we might be the most successful aurora tour company in the world!
+During the past eight years all 3+ day guests have seen the northern lights in a nice way and we might be the most successful aurora tour company in the world!
 One reason for our success is a flexible program, small groups and that we only arrange tours when we have the best time to see the northern lights.

 What cameras, lenses and tripods do you provide for us?